Promaethius/mailcow-dind/README.md

 ## Roadmap
 * Make IPV6 optional.
 Requires a host mount of /lib/modules and isn't as self-contained.
+* Separate volumes to spread the I/O throughput.

 ## Caveats
 * No support for IPV6